Medical school in the United States: Grading

-A 2019 survey showed that most schools use a pass-fail system for pre-clerkship courses and the Honors/High Pass/Pass/Fail system for clinical clerkships.
+A 2019 survey showed that most schools use a pass/fail system for pre-clerkship courses and the honors/high pass/pass/fail system for clinical clerkships.

-At some schools, a Medical Student Performance Evaluation, also called Dean's letter, more specifically describes the performance of a student during medical school.
+At some schools, a Medical Student Performance Evaluation, also called a dean's letter, more specifically describes the performance of a student during medical school.

 Student profile

-The percent of female medical students have been consistently growing within the last few decades as shown by the survey data below:
+The percentage of female medical students has been consistently growing within the last few decades, as shown by the survey data below: